 Exploratory Analyses

 We conducted exploratory analyses pertaining to the effect of reflection on conspiracy beliefs, and to the role of positive and negative affect.
 We further conducted a variety of robustness checks concerning the effect of brooding on conspiracy beliefs, and investigated whether early termination of T2 during the manipulations was predicted by T1 conspiracy beliefs and/or condition.
-For these analyses, we used the largest sample we had available (i.e., all participants that passed the inclusion criteria and completed the study until October 15, 2023).
+For these analyses, we used the largest sample we had available (i.e., all participants that passed the inclusion criteria and completed the study until October 15, 2023, see section Look 2: Sample).
 We summarize the results of these analyses here, and present details in the Supplement.

 Reflection.
 We were interested to explore how reflection impacted conspiracy beliefs.
 Descriptively, the reflection condition reported a smaller decrease in conspiracy beliefs from T1 to T2 than the control condition (Mreflection = -0.74, SDreflection = 1.42, Mcontrol = -0.94, SDcontrol = 1.49).
 This mean difference was statistically significant in a two-sided Welch’s t-test.
 We will come back to this finding in the General Discussion.